-- 350 above 20 mm only, which can potentially lead to underestimating the hail frequency and spatial coverage.
-On the other side, the POH dataset POH only provides the probability of hail happening but does not indicate if whether hail has occurred or not.
-Furthermore, both MESHS and POH detect hail at higher altitudes and not on the ground, and melting may influence hailstones (Nisi et al., 2016).
-Last but not least, even though the hailpad network consists of many hailpad stations, many areas are not well covered and thus are prone to miss recording very localized events such as thunderstorms and hail associated with them. - To further explore the performance of the model and HAILCAST diagnostics COSMO HAILCAST, we compare the simulated hail sizes against available hail size against available observations for different cases as listed in Table 1.
-Fig. ?? shows the comparison of the modeled hail-We compared the area affected by hail using COSMO HAILCAST against MESHS over the radar-covered area (Fig. ??a-h), 6), frequency of simulated hail diameter against crowd-sourced data over Switzerland (hailstones larger than coffee beans 5 mm are shown; Fig. ??i-k7a-c), and hailpad observations over the hailpad-covered area (Fig. ??a-h7d-f).
-When compared to MESHS(panels-a-h), the results show a large difference between the observed and simulated size distributionarea.
-We see that, while MESHS observations only show hail sizes observation only estimates hail diameter above 20 mm, the model produces hail sizes mostly diameter below 20 mm.
+To further explore the performance of the model and HAILCAST diagnostics, we compare the simulated hail sizes against available hail size observations for different cases as listed in Table 1.
+Fig. 6 shows the comparison of the modeled hail against MESHS over the radar-covered area (Fig. 6a-h), crowd-sourced data over Switzerland (hailstones larger than coffee beans - 5 mm - are shown; Fig. 6i-k), and hailpad observations over the hailpad-covered area (Fig. 6a-h).
+When compared to MESHS (panels a-h), the results show a large difference between the observed and simulated size distribution.
+We see that, while MESHS observations only show hail sizes above 20 mm, the model produces hail sizes mostly below 20 mm.

-According to Barras et al. (2019), considering the 23 and 32 mm reports, MESHS tend tends to exceed the crowd-sourced reported hailstone size by 10-15 mm on average.
-Yet, compared to crowd-sourced data over Switzerland (panels i-kFig.
-7a-c), the model shows a reasonable hail size distribution, although it still tends to overestimate small hailstones and underestimate large hailstones.
-Moreover, when compared to hailpad observations over Croatia (panels I-nFig.
-7d-f), the model also shows a good distribution exhibits a distribution that closely aligns with the observed data, particularly for the two cases of 25 June 2017 and 17 May 2018.
-For the case of 24 July 2017, an event relatively well captured by the modelaccording to the previous results) shows underestimated simulated hail sizes.
-The comparisons against MESHS should therefore, the simulated hailstones above 15 mm are underestimated.
-Therefore, the comparisons against radar-based MESHS should be considered with caution.
-They show that there is a need to improve the radar-based hail algorithms, although comparisons with other observations show that COSMO in general tends to overestimate small hailstones and underestimate large ones.
+According to Barras et al. (2019), considering the 23 and 32 mm reports, MESHS tend to exceed the crowd-sourced reported hailstone size by 10-15 mm on average.
+Yet, compared to crowd-sourced data over Switzerland (panels i-k), the model shows a reasonable hail size distribution, although it still tends to overestimate small hailstones and underestimate large hailstones.

-It is clear that the model HAILCAST underestimates the frequency of larger hail sizes, i.e., does not produce hail many hailstones larger than 30 mm.
-As noted by Adams-Selin and Ziegler (2016); Adams-Selin et al. (2019), the hail size strongly
+- 315 Moreover, compared to hailpad observations over Croatia (panels l-n), the model also shows a good distribution, particularly for the two cases of 25 June 2017 and 17 May 2018, while the case of 24 July 2017 (an event relatively well captured by the model according to the previous results) shows underestimated simulated hail sizes.
+The comparisons against MESHS should therefore be considered with caution.
+They show that there is a need to improve the radar-based hail algorithms, although comparisons with other observations show that COSMO in general tends to overestimate small hailstones and underestimate 320 large ones.

-375 depends on the initial hail size embryo - the larger the initial embryo, the larger the output hail size.
-However, the size also depend depends on the model micro-physics, the strength of the updrafts that hail has to overcome to fall to the surface, and the initial temperature level.
-For example, if updrafts are weaker, larger hail fall falls down faster and do does not have enough time to grow further, while smaller hail have has more time to grow but do does not reach sizes above 20 mm.
-In a parallel study, in which the same eight cases are simulated with the WRF model (Malečić et al., 2023), larger hailstones are obtained
+It is clear that the model underestimates the frequency of larger hail sizes, i.e., does not produce hail larger than 30 mm.
+As noted by Adams-Selin and Ziegler (2016); Adams-Selin et al. (2019), the hail size strongly depends on the initial hail size embryo - the larger the initial embryo, the larger the output hail size.
+However, the size also depend on the model microphysics, the strength of the updrafts that hail has to overcome to fall to the surface, and the initial temperature level.
+For 325 example, if updrafts are weaker, larger hail fall down faster and do not have enough time to grow further, while smaller hail have more time to grow but do not reach sizes above 20 mm.
+In a parallel study, in which the same eight cases are simulated with the WRF model (Malečić et al., 2023), larger hailstones are obtained with the WRF model than with COSMO.
+This result indicates that the simulated hail size strongly depends upon the model formulation.